Homes in the Almaden Valley

 When my wife and I saw our house for the first time back in 1986, it was love at first sight.

 The Almaden Valley neighborhood boasts several top-rated public schools, making the area a particularly attractive option for families with school-age children.
-Leland High School has a score of 9 on GreatSchools, while Bret Harte Middle School and Los Alamitos Elementary School also rank highly.
+Leland High School has a score of 8 out of 10 on GreatSchools, while Bret Harte Middle School and Los Alamitos Elementary School also rank highly.

 Parents can also choose among several private schools located within the neighborhood, including a Challenger School campus, Almaden Country Day School, and Holy Spirit Elementary School.

-On a quiet afternoon in a relatively secluded park, Guadalupe Oak Grove is a great option.
+- Guadalupe Oak Grove Park - On a quiet afternoon in a relatively secluded park, Guadalupe Oak Grove is a great option.
 The hilly park offers open fields and sparse trees, making it an ideal destination for sunbathing and picnicking.
 You can also go for a stroll along the walking trails while taking in views of San Jose’s rolling hills.
-Bring your pooch along for the day, too—the park is dog friendly.
+Bring your pooch along for the day too—the park is dog-friendly.

 The well-maintained Almaden Golf & Country Club has a long history dating back to 1956.
 Since then, it’s been a popular spot for residents to practice their swing while looking out at the rolling hills and greenery which surround the neighborhood.
 In addition to an 18-hole championship golf course, the country club also boasts tennis courts, a swimming pool, and a gym.

-This popular joint puts its own Mexican- and American-inspired twists on traditional Thai cuisine.
-The restaurant has only been open since 2016 but it already has a high Yelp rating.
+- Thai Love You - This popular joint puts its own Mexican- and American-inspired twists on traditional Thai cuisine.
+The restaurant has only been open since 2016, but it already has a high Yelp rating.
 The Tom Kha soup, pad see ew noodles, and pineapple curry are among the most frequently ordered dishes.

-For dishes that mix Korean and Japanese cuisines, check out Bamboo Fish.
-Sample a variety of different sushi rolls, including the ever-popular Titanic Roll and Super Ninja Roll, or mix it up with some soft-shell crab and spicy garlic edamame.
+- Bamboo Fish - For dishes that mix Korean and Japanese cuisines, check out Bamboo Fish.
+Sample a variety of sushi rolls, including the ever-popular Titanic Roll and Super Ninja Roll, or mix it up with some soft-shell crab and spicy garlic edamame.
 The restaurant is also just a stone’s throw away from Guadalupe Oak Grove Park, so you can dine here in the evening after spending a sunny day outdoors.